Hydrology-IFH/roger/doc/introduction/introduction.rst

 **Snow**:

 - snow accumulation
-- delayed snow melt is based on day-degree approach and water retention of snow cover ([Larsim2021]_)
+- delayed snow melt is based on degree-day approach and water retention of snow cover ([Larsim2021]_)
 - rain-on-snow

 **Infiltration**: